Of the 120 area drycleaning shops we evaluated in our last full, published

 working detergent or a laundry pretreatment product into the stain, then

-a grease solvent is your only option.
+For non-washable items, a grease solvent is your only option.

 Saturate the stain with the grease solvent and blot it, holding an absorbent